RommelTJ/purnkleen/README.md

 after running the previous command.
 13. To deactivate it, just type `deactivate`.
 14. And to activate it again: `workon purnkleen`.
-15. While being in your python3 virtual envirnoment, if you type `python` you activate python 3!
+15. While being in your python3 virtual environment, if you type `python` you activate python 3!
 Moreover, you can use `pip` to call `pip3` and install python3 packages.
 For example, you can install Django 1.7 using `pip install Django==1.7`.